-A while back I heard a professional trader who ran a trading desk sum up ‘set and forget trading‘ strategies in one sentence:
+A while back I heard a professional trader who ran a trading desk sum up ‘set and forget forex trading‘ strategies in one sentence:

 “That is like getting in a car, putting your foot on the gas, and expecting to get from point A to point B without crashing – complete stupidity.”

 By and large, I have to agree with him.
 There is a lot of confusion around set and forget trading, and it’s likely costing you money.

 In today’s article, I’ll begin by sharing the fallacy in this way of thinking and how our brains are wired in relation to trading.
 Then I’ll cover the ONLY TWO SCENARIOS you should use a forex set and forget trading strategy.

-From here, I’ll talk about evolving markets and how this relates to set and forget trading.
+From here, I’ll talk about evolving markets and how this relates to set and forget forex trading.
 After this, I’ll end with talking about how you limit your profits and how to avoid capping your growth as a trader.

-The Irony & Fallacy of Set & Forget Trading
+The Irony & Fallacy of Set and Forget Forex Trading

 The irony (and fallacy) hiding behind this one size fits all approach is it assumes you are responsible enough to make a good trade entry, stop loss and take profit, BUT you are clearly not mature, intelligent or responsible enough to manage a trade.
 How ridiculous.